cacarle/PersonalWebsiteBackend/README.md

 ![GCP Deploy Step 6](repository-sources/gcp_deploy_step6.png)

-Usually the last step in creating the service will fail because it tries to create inline instructions for building rather than just going straight to the Docker container.
-Click on "Edit Continuous Deployment" to fix this.
+It will fail to build initially as it seems that the inline file that it crates needs modification.
+If you don't want to deal with this and just have builds get created and then you go in and deploy them manually (the half-lazy way).
+Once I figure out how to get that working properly I'll update this repo.
+For now, click on "Edit Continuous Deployment" and change the build configuration to `Dockerfile`.

 ![GCP Deploy Step 7](repository-sources/gcp_deploy_step7.png)

 Also change the timeout settings to something longer because the default 10 minutes will not be enough.
+This build usually takes 19min on a 1 CPU build instance, so 25min is plenty (you're paying for it anyway).

 ![GCP Deploy Step 8](repository-sources/gcp_deploy_step8.png)

 Let's test it by pushing a commit to the repository to trigger the first build!

+More details coming...

 ### Troubleshooting Tips